howardmonington/shower_temp_reinforcement_learning/README.md

 #### -- Project Status: Completed

 ## Project Intro/Objective
 One of the problems in my current apartment is that the shower temperature fluctuates frequently.
 Especially if someone flushes the toilet.
-In this project, I wanted to simulate
+In this project, I wanted to simulate the fluctuating shower environment and see if I could build a reinforcement learning model with TensorFlow in order to keep the temperature within the desired range.
 ### Methods Used
 * Deep Learning
 * Reinforcement Learning